infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 ### On Focus & On Input

+:white_check_mark: **Success criteria**

 The user should be able to navigate through the app without constant context switching.
 Also, interacting with the view should not cause a change of context.
 If view interaction changes the context that should be signalized to the user **before** the interaction.

-If the content that is displayed on the screen is designed and implemented following [Perceivable guidelines] these requirements should be met by default.
+If the content that is displayed on the screen is designed and implemented following [Perceivable guidelines](https://github.com/infinum/accessibility-mobile-standards/blob/master/docs/guidelines/platforms/android/guideline_percievable_android.md) these requirements should be met by default.

-:white_check_mark: **Success criteria**

-- the content is grouped and labeled following [Perceivable guidelines].

 :no_entry_sign: **Failure criteria**